Hermann-SW/Raspberry_v1_camera_global_external_shutter/FCameraWebServer/README.md

       0x68, 0x74, 0x6D, 0x6C, 0x00, 0xE5, 0x5D, 0xEB, 0x92, 0xD3, 0xC6, 0x12, 0xFE,
     ...

-If such change is not wanted, "git checkout -- camera_index.h" does "undo" that.
+If this is the only change in camera_index.h and not wanted, "git checkout -- camera_index.h" does "undo" that.

 ## Requirements